Fast track your endoscopy

 A sedative is given to relax you and will make you feel drowsy.
 A thin, flexible tube with a tiny camera attached (a colonoscope) is then passed into the rectum.
 The camera lets the doctor look for polyps or cancerous growths on the bowel.
 The test itself takes about 20 to 30 minutes and we anticipate that patients will experience a turnaround time of two (2) hours upon arrival at the hospital to discharge.

 You will be discharged from the Hospital with all the information you need for follow up and after care.
-For your convenience Waratah Private is connected to My Health Record we send a copy of your discharge summary to your GP and if a follow up is required, we will organise an appointment with the Specialist for you.
+For your convenience Waratah Private will send a copy of your discharge summary to your GP and if a follow up is required, we will organise an appointment with the Specialist for you.

 Which surgeon can I be referred to?